Powering global trust and responsibility

 Equinix is built on a foundation of strong corporate values and business practices.
 We know that our continued success depends on our commitment to doing business with honesty, integrity, professionalism and commitment to superior results.
-This means as a company we value:

 Size of Board at Equinix